RichardLitt/burntfen.com/_posts/2015-10-30-how-to-amend-a-commit-on-a-github-pull-request.md

 ## So you need to change your commit

-Make sure you're on your branch, on the commit that was used to make this PR.

 Here are your options:

 * Add another commit on this branch and then push to this branch.